 Once the content is ready, it is sent to a contribution encoder.
-Live production workflows typically feed a modulated uplink to a satellite that delivers the content to a broadcast center or network.
+Live production workflows typically feed a modulated uplink to a satellite that delivers the content to a Broadcast Center or Network.
 In some cases, fiber will be used as well as or instead of a satellite.
 For cost and bandwidth reasons, the satellite feeds will be compressed.

-A 2160p feed may be compressed in HEVC, Main 10 Profile, 4:2:0 or 4:2:2 or quadrantbased in 4x1080p in AVC 10-bit 4:2:2.
+A 2160p feed may be compressed in HEVC, Main 10 Profile, 4:2:0 or 4:2:2 or quadrant-based in 4x1080p in AVC 10-bit 4:2:2.
 A 1080p HDR/WCG feed may be compressed in either HEVC, Main 10 Profile, 4:2:0 or AVC 10-bit 4:2:2.
-Note that when fiber links are used, intraframe encoding and decoding, such as JPEG 2000, may be used.
+Note that when fiber links are used, intra-frame encoding and decoding, such as JPEG 2000, may be used.
 The HDR transfer function and color space must be predetermined and used uniformly for the production.

-The satellite operator decodes the signal back to baseband using an IRD (integrated receiver decoder).
+The satellite operator decodes the signal back to baseband using an integrated receiver decoder (IRD).

-As of 2016, quadrant based (4x1080p 4:2:0 or 4:2:2 10-bit) encoding/decoding is commonly used to create a 2160p image.
+Quadrant based (4x1080p 4:2:0 or 4:2:2 10-bit) encoding/decoding is commonly used to create a 2160p image.
 AVC, AVC-I and JPEG 2000 all could be used for the quadrant codec.
 In the case that quadrant streams are sent, 4 encoders and 4 IRDs are synced.
 Single frame 2160p solutions using HEVC are likely to replace quadrants over time as they offer better compression efficiency (HEVC vs. AVC and single frame encoding) and are simpler to operate.
-It is expected that this 2160p HEVC contribution method will be deployed in Phase A.
+This 2160p HEVC contribution method is used in Phase A.